 Looking for more tips and a community of like-minded peers?
 Join The Unconventional RD Facebook Community on Facebook.

-This post contains affiliate links.
+*This post contains affiliate links, clearly marked with an asterisk (*).
 If you click on these links and make a purchase, I may earn a commission.

 What does it mean to “rank” for a keyword?

 Keywords are the phrases that people literally type into the Google search bar when they’re looking for something.

 When your website “ranks” for a keyword, it means that your website showed up in the top 100 results for that keyword phrase.

 When we talk about “keywords your website ranks for”, we’re essentially asking, how are people finding you on Google when they type in something into the search bar?

 What does Google think your website is a relevant match for?